-- Storytime is a free service offered to the community of Hebron and to surrounding towns.
-Storytime is open to the public. - Due to room capacity and staffing, enrollment is restricted in compliance with safety standards. - Enrollment is on a first come, first served basis and is limited to parents and caregivers in the private sector.
+- Due to room capacity and staffing, enrollment is restricted in compliance with safety standards. - Enrollment is on a first come, first served basis and is limited to parents and caregivers in the private sector.
 We reserve the right to refuse commercial caregivers, i.e., nursery schools, home and public daycare providers, and playgroups.
 Alternate services are offered to these types of institutions. - Children may not be left unattended at any time.
-The library and library staff may not be held responsible for loss or injury due to lack of supervision by a parent or caregiver.
+The Library staff may not be held responsible for loss or injury due to lack of supervision by parent or caregiver.